 One-off costs Entry costs N/A There are no direct entry costs associated with the Company.
-Entry Costs IN/ A There are no direct entry costs associated with the Company.
 Exit costs N/A There are no direct exit costs associated with the Company.
-Ongoing costs Portfolio transaction costs 0.19% The impact of the costs of us buying and selling underlying investments for the Company.
-Other ongoing costs 1.16% The impact of the costs that are incurred each year for managing your investments and running the Company.
-Incidental costs Performance fees 0.49% The impact of the performance fee of 15% of outperformance of the Benchmark.
-The Portfolio Manager receives this from the Company if it has cumulatively outperformed the Benchmark, since the Company's launch, maintained the outperformance for one year, and, the cumulative outperformance is higher than the cumulative outperformance on which the last performance fee was paid.
+Ongoing costs Portfolio transaction costs 0.3% The impact of the costs of us buying and selling underlying investments for the Company.
+Other ongoing costs 1.2% The impact of the costs that are incurred each year for managing your investments and running the Company.
+Incidental costs Performance fees N/A The impact of the performance fee of 16.5% of outperformance of the Benchmark.
+This is paid if the Company has cumulatively outperformed the Benchmark, since the Company's launch, maintained the outperformance fo one year, and, the cumulative outperformance is higher than the cumulative outperformance on which the last performance fee was paid.
 Carried interests N/A The Company does not pay carried interests.